Register for the 8th Annual North American Bhopal Conference!

 The conference costs ICJB up to $70 per person.
 Everyone who wants to attend the conference, regardless of financial means, has the right to do so.
 Please let us know if you will need the fee waived or reduced.
+Please pay the fee by donating to ICJB via PANNA’s website, our fiscal sponsor, and typing “2012 Convention” in the special comments box.
 You may also pay by check or cash at the conference itself.

 What is this conference all about?

-Our 7th Annual Conference is scheduled for Saturday and Sunday, October 15 and 16, 2011 in the San Francisco Bay Area.
-The Bhopal Conference isn't just a ton of fun; it is also an opportunity for activists, allies, students, and supporters of the Bhopal campaign to meet, strategize, and discuss our plans for the year ahead.
+Our eigth annual conference is scheduled for Saturday and Sunday, October 6 and 7 2010 at MIT in Cambridge, MA.
+The Bhopal Conference isn’t just a ton of fun; it is also an opportunity for activists, allies, students, and supporters of the Bhopal campaign to meet, strategize, and discuss our plans for the year ahead.
 This year, the conference will be better than ever, with guest speakers, and in-depth conversations about improving our work.

 Why should you attend?

-The annual Bhopal Conference is the place to be if you want to meet Bhopal supporters from around the world, get jazzed about the campaign, and learn more about how to carry the campaign forward.
+The annual Bhopal Conference is the place to be if you want to meet Bhopal supporters from around North America, get jazzed about the campaign, and learn more about how to carry the campaign forward.

 Need more reasons?
 These are a few of the reasons why we organize this conference: